pytest-dev/pytest-bdd/README.rst

 Default steps
 -------------

-Here is the list of steps that are implemented inside of pytest-bdd:
+Here is the list of steps that are implemented inside pytest-bdd:

 given
     * trace - enters the `pdb` debugger via `pytest.set_trace()`